-Subject Entry requirements Art 4 in Art and 4.5 English Biology 6 in Bio and at least a 5 in one of the other 2 or At least a 6-5 in Combined Sciences 5 in Maths and a 5 in English Chemistry 6 in Chem and at least a 5 in one of the other 2 or At least a 6-5 in Combined Sciences 6 in Maths and 4.5 English Classical Civilisation 4.5 in English and a 5 in a Humanities subject Computer Science 5 in Maths - 4 in Computer Science if done at GCSE Drama 5 in Drama Economics 5 in Maths and 4.5 in English English Lit 5.5 in English Lit and Lang Film Studies 5 in English Lit or 5 in Media if done at GCSE French 5 (preferably a 6) in French Geography 5 grade in Geography and 4.5 in English History 5 in History - However, If they haven't done History, a 5 in English Maths High grade 6 (ums must be in top 50% of grade 6) in GCSE Mathematics Core Maths 5 in GCSE Maths Further Maths/Maths 7 in Maths T level Film & TV visual 4 in English and 4 in Media (if they did it at GCSE)- However, If they haven't effects done Media you should have a 4 in an Art or design course or ICT GCSE.
-Music 5 in Music and a highly competent performer on an instrument or singing PE 2 5 grades in Sciences - 5 in Maths and 4.5 in English 5 in PE (if they did it at GCSE) Distinction in BTEC level 2 (if they studied it) Photography 4 in Art, Photography, Graphics or Textiles - 4.5 in English Physics 6 in Physics and at least a 5 in one of the other 2 or At least a 6-5 in Combined Sciences D. I'I' 6 in Maths and 4.5 in English Politics 4.5 in English Product Design- Graphics 5 in either Art, Photography, Graphics, Resistant Materials or Textiles Psychology 4 in Maths, Science and 4.5 in English Lang Sociology 4.5 in English Lang and preferably a 5 in a Humanities subject Spanish 5 (preferably a 6) in Spanish Textiles 5 in Graphics, Resistant Materials or Textiles - 4.5 in English BTEC Sport You must a 4 in PE or pass at BTEC level 2 - 4 in Science and 4 in English
+Subject Entry requirements Art 4 in Art and 4.5 English Biology 6 in Biology and at least a 5 in one of the other 2 Sciences (or at least a 6-5 in Combined Sciences) 5 in Maths and 5 English Chemistry 6 in Chemistry and at least a 5 in one of the other 2 Sciences (or at least a 6-5 in Combined Sciences) 6 in Maths and 4.5 English Classical Civilisation 4.5 in English and 5 in a Humanities subject.
+Computer Science 5 in Maths - 4 in Computer Science if studied at GCSE Drama & Theatre Studies 5 in Drama Economics 5 in Maths and 4.5 in English English Literature 5.5 in English Literature and 5.5 in English Language Film Studies 5 in English Literature or 5 in Media if studied at GCSE French 5 (preferably a 6) in French Geography 5 grade in Geography and 4.5 in English Graphics - Product Design - 5 in Art, Photography, Graphics, Resistant Materials or Textiles History 6 in History - if History has not been studied, at least a 5 in English Maths High 6 (UMS must be in top 50%) in Maths Further Maths 7 in Maths Music 5 in Music and a highly competent performer on an instrument or singing PE Two 5 grades in Sciences or 5.5 in Combined Science - 5 in Maths and 4.5 in English.
+5 in PE (if studied at GCSE) or Distinction in BTEC level 2 (if studied) Photography 4 in Art, Photography, Graphics or Textiles - 4.5 in English Physics 6 in Physics and at least a 5 in one of the other 2 or 5.5 in Combined Sciences, 6 in Maths and 5.5 English Politics Preferred 4.5 in English Psychology 4 in Maths, Science and 4.5 in English Language Sociology 4.5 in English Language and preferably a 5 in a Humanities subject Spanish 5 (preferably a 6) in Spanish Textiles 5 in Graphics, Resistant Materials or Textiles - 4.5 in English BTEC - Digital Games Production 4 or above in Maths.
+4 in Media Studies if studied.
+BTEC - Urban Media 4 or above in English Language.
+4 in Media Studies if studied.
+BTEC - Business 4 in Maths and 4 average in English is required.
+BTEC - Sport You must have studied PE or BTEC level 2 - preferably 4s in Science and 4.5 in English Core Maths 5 in Maths

-A LEVEL COURSES
+COURSES